Are you ready to get your kitchen sparkling clean?

 Remove all crumbs from the microwave.

 Now wipe down your microwave.
-The steam from the mixture will allow you to very easily remove any stuck-on food.
+The steam from the mixture will make it very easy to remove any stuck-on food.

 Clean Your Coffee Maker

 Standard Coffee Maker – Empty any used coffee grounds.
-Now fill the pot with a water-vinegar solution – for every one cup of white distilled vinegar, add two cups of water.
+Now fill the pot with a water-vinegar solution: for every 1 cup of white distilled vinegar, add 2 cups of water.
 Run the coffee pot with this solution.
 Run with just water two times afterward to remove any lingering vinegar.

 If you’ve never cleaned your coffee maker, you’ll be surprised at the gunk that comes out!

 Keurig – For a Keurig, wash all the removable parts with hot soapy water.
-To get rid of the mineral build-up inside the machine, I recommend using Keurig’s descaling solution.
+To remove mineral buildup inside the machine, I recommend using Keurig’s descaling solution.

 The Finishing Touches